The Home Sale Tax Exemption

 Exemption Limited to Every Two Years

 You can only qualify for the home sale exemption from the capital gains tax once every two years.
 This is sometimes called the "two-year rule."
+The IRS measures the two years beginning with the date of the sale of your home.

 The Use Test